 Vegan rice paper rolls (fresh spring rolls) are such an amazing way to eat more raw veggies!

-These summer rolls also include chewy savory tofu sticks to add tons of plant-based protein, vermicelli noodles and fresh herbs for a whole lot of flavor.
-Crunchy cucumbers, carrots and red pepper are a classic, but you can really use whatever veggies you like best.
+These summer rolls feature fresh vegetables, chewy and savory tofu sticks to add tons of plant-based protein, vermicelli noodles and fresh herbs for a whole lot of flavor.
+Crunchy cucumbers, carrots and red peppers are a classic, but you can really use whatever veggies you like best.

-The punch of freshness combined with all the layers of texture in these rice paper rolls is so amazing.
+The amazing freshness combined with all the layers of texture in these rice paper rolls is so amazing.
 They are crisp, healthy, colorful and so vibrant.
 It is pretty much like eating a Vietnamese salad, but in the shape of a roll!

 Plus, dipping them in the BEST sweet and savory peanut sauce is a must.
 Or this hoisin peanut sauce.
 SO good!